 The net assets of the Company decreased during the year due to the buy back of shares.
-With the strengthening of the Australian Dollar and the financial credit downturn in the U.S. economy the value of the investment in Berkshire Hathaway decreased and the fair value movement is shown in the reserves of \$101,821 at 30 June 2008.
+With the downturn in the US economy the value of Berkshire Hathaway shares decreased in US dollar terms, however, the weakening of the Australian dollar since 30 June 2008 helped to ensure that the overall decrease in the value of the company's investment was contained to 12.5%.